kendarorg/the-protocol-master-samples/README.md

 This is a simple environment to test [The Protocol Master](https://github.com/kendarorg/the-protocol-master) application

-Just for fun this is a .NET Core application with amd64 architecture with Entity Framework and very basic JQuery-based Front-End
+Just for fun this is a .NET Core application with Entity Framework and very basic JQuery-based Front-End

 * The documentation for the protocol master is [here](https://github.com/kendarorg/the-protocol-master)